Kyuu-Ji/htb-write-up/bank/write-up-bank.md

 bank.htb.
 604800  IN      SOA     bank.htb. chris.bank.htb.
 2 604800 86400 2419200 604800
 ```

-We get some interesting subdomains that we will put into our hosts file.
+We get some subdomains that we will put into our hosts file.

 ## Checking HTTP (Port 80)